Operation Nanook: 2023

-Operation Nanook's primary land component in 2023, "Nanook-Nunakput," took place from August 27 to September 9, overlapping somewhat in time with the main maritime component, "Nanook-Tuugaalik".
+Operation Nanook's primary land component in 2023, "Nanook-Nunakput," took place from 27 August to 9 September, overlapping somewhat in time with the main maritime component, "Nanook-Tuugaalik."
 Elements of the Royal Canadian Navy, Canadian Army, Royal Canadian Air Force, Canadian Special Operations Forces Command participated.
-Additionally, the United States Navy sent and VP-10 and VP-45 maritime patrol squadrons, as well as unmanned underwater vehicles and a Los Angeles-class submarine for the first time.
-Members of the United States special operations forces were embarked on along with their Canadian counterparts.
+Additionally, the United States Navy sent and VP-10 and VP-45 maritime patrol squadrons, as well as unmanned underwater vehicles and the for the first time.
+Members of the United States special operations forces were embarked on Harry DeWolf along with their Canadian counterparts.
 Ships from the Canadian Coast Guard, United States Coast Guard, French Navy and Royal Danish Navy were also present.

-Around 100 soldiers from the 2nd Canadian Division were deployed to Inuvik and Tuktoyaktuk in the Northwest Territories with support from 1 Canadian Ranger Patrol Group and the Royal Canadian Air Force contributed multiple aircraft, including a CP-140 Aurora, CC-138 Twin Otters and a CH-147 Chinook to support multiple portions of the operation.
+Around 100 soldiers from the 2nd Canadian Division were deployed to Inuvik and Tuktoyaktuk in the Northwest Territories with support from 1st Canadian Ranger Patrol Group and the Royal Canadian Air Force contributed multiple aircraft, including a CP-140 Aurora, CC-138 Twin Otters and a CH-147 Chinook to support multiple portions of the operation.
 The aim of the exercise was to demonstrate Canada's commitment to Arctic security and strengthening the Canadian Armed Forces' contribution to Arctic defence.